Skip to content

 This Colt AR-15 Sporter ad appeared in the February 1965 issue of Popular Science.

-Other semi-auto versions of military weapons began hitting the U.S. market in the 1970s and 1980s, like the Israeli Uzi in 1980 and the first AK-47s, imported from China, in 1984.
-The 1980s also saw the rise of weapons like the TEC-9 and MAC-10, which were originally created as fully automatic weapons for military contracts before semi-auto variants were made available to American civilians.
+Other semi-automatic versions of military weapons began hitting the U.S. market in the 1970s and 1980s, like the Israeli Uzi in 1980 and the first AK-47s, imported from China, in 1984.
+The 1980s also saw the rise of weapons like the TEC-9 and MAC-10, which were originally created as fully automatic weapons for military contracts before semi-automatic variants were made available to American civilians.

 Three assault weapons — the Israeli Uzi, Intratec TEC-9, and MAC-10 — are compared.